claremacrae/claremacrae.github.io/background.md

 I’m passionate about using computers to save time.
 This means I contributed to CCDC’s software build and version control systems for decades.
 In 2009 and 2010 I lead major efforts to streamline their release processes, which had required many time-consuming manual steps.

 Then in 2018 and 2019 I lead another project to significantly speed up the release cycle, culminating in my giving a talk [Escaping 5 decades of monolithic annual releases](https://www.youtube.com/watch?v=dxXNvRvBzgM) at PIPELINE 2018.

+## Consulting

+In 2019 I set up Clare Macrae Consulting Ltd, and am [available for consulting and training](/consulting/hire_me.html) in all aspects of working with legacy and un-tested code.

 ## Interests